ans-group/docs.ukfast.co.uk/source/cloud/flex/ipv6.md

 ![newinterface](files/newinterface.PNG)

-## Modify security groups for IPv6
+## Modifying security groups for IPv6

 Before you deploy your first eCloud Flex instance you should modify your security groups - as most address assignment in IPv6 is done using ICMP, you will need to ensure ICMP is permited for IPv6.
 To do this: